zuozhenggh/learning-library/oci-library/developer-adoption/labs/arm-deploy-nextcloud/tutorial/deploy-nextcloud-a1.md

 # Deploying Nextcloud on OCI Arm A1

+This tutorial describes how to run Nextcloud on the OCI Arm A1 compute platform as a container deployment.
+The OCI Arm A1 compute platform based on Ampere Altra CPUs represent a generational shift for enterprises and application developers that are building workloads that can scale from edge devices to cloud data centers.
+The unique design of this  platform delivers consistent and predictable performance as there are no resource contention within a compute core and offers more isolation and security.
+This new class of compute shapes on Oracle Cloud Infrastructure  provide an unmatched platform that combines power of the Altra CPUs with the security, scalability and eco-system of services on OCI.

-This tutorial shows how to run Nextcloud on the OCI Arm A1 compute platform as a container workload.
-This tutorial also uses the new container tools such as Podman,  included in Oracle Linux 8 to manage container workloads.
+This tutorial also uses the new container tools such as Podman,  included in Oracle Linux 8.
 Podman provides a lightweight utility to run and manage Open Container Initiative (OCI) compatible containers.
 A Podman deployment can re-use existing container images.
 Podman does not require a running daemon and enables containers to start and run without root permissions.
 To learn more about Podman on Oracle Linux, visit the [official documentation](https://docs.oracle.com/en/operating-systems/oracle-linux/podman/index.html)